 Whilst all this is happening, the work still needs to be done.
 The demand for your product or service remains – and likely grows – so ensuring you are visible to and engaged with your target audience is vital.
 Failure to maintain an active digital presence in every market you work in risks you losing rankings, visibility, customers and ultimately revenue.

 How can you get the right team in place, whilst not losing revenue in the short term?

-On 10 March 2022, Webcertain is running a webinar: Recruiting and building an in-house global digital marketing team.
+On 10 March 2022, Webcertain held a webinar: Recruiting and building an in-house global digital marketing team.

-Our panel will be discussing the challenges and most importantly the solutions available to companies currently struggling to fill roles.
-They will focus on giving digital marketing leaders the insights they need to meet recruitment challenges head-on, so that you can deliver consistent and effective international digital campaigns.
+Our panel discussed the challenges and most importantly the solutions available to companies currently struggling to fill roles.
+They focused on giving digital marketing leaders the insights they need to meet recruitment challenges head-on, so that you can deliver consistent and effective international digital campaigns.

 If this resonates with you and you are looking for solutions now, here are a few questions to consider.